 The government, for its part, said they will seek to advance on legally binding rules to “fill the gaps” in the process of implementing the Guiding Principles on business and human rights, and that they will do what they can to reach consensus and overcome the polarization witnessed in June 2014.

 Brazil abstained in last year’s vote to establish an IGWG to elaborate a binding treaty for businesses and human rights.

 Last year, EU nations worked hard to block the treaty, suggesting that there would be no financial support for those who vote for the treaty.
-Civil society members reminded the government about the concerns such behavior by EU states causes, adding cautionary notes about building consensus with the EU.
+Civil society members reminded the government about the concerns such behaviour by EU states causes, adding cautionary notes about building consensus with the EU.
 They also insisted that Brazil should strongly reject any proposals to include business as stakeholders in the elaboration of a treaty.
 The creation of the Guiding Principles gave ample space to TNCs to establish guidelines they could follow, but it is certainly not for businesses to decide what sanctions should be imposed on them when human rights violations are committed.

 Friends of the Earth International, part of the Treaty Alliance, will send a delegation to Geneva in July 2015 to continue building support for the treaty and to lobby members of the IGWG.